sethgis/Wind-Erosion-Modelling/source/Introduction/general_information.rst

 ------------------
 Special appreciation to `ICPAC <https://www.icpac.net/>`_ team in validation of the TroFMIS products and refining the concept for forest products generation and TroFMIS ergonomics.
 Appreciation to the national patners who provided feedback on the products generated during stakeholder engagements.
-The `Joint Research Centre (JRC) <https://ec.europa.eu/info/departments/joint-research-centre_en/>`_ was a source of reference in developing the forest products methodologies.
+The `Joint Research Centre (JRC) <https://ec.europa.eu/info/departments/joint-research-centre_en/>`_ was a source of reference in aligning the forest products methodologies.

 License